 We have a number of build events happening at least every few months!

 Building a box usually takes less than two hours, you don’t need any special tools, or knowledge of electronics or soldering.
 Don’t panic!
 We’ll guide you through the entire process 🙂

 Host a box (adopt a sensor)

 Interested in looking after a sensor, but not wanting to build one?
 No problem!

 We can provide a sensor box ready made, and if you’d like we’ll even come and install it for you.

 If you’re wanting to host a sensor please get in touch.
 Remember the more sensors we have, the better our idea of Aberdeen’s air quality.
-This is a great way for you to get involved.

 Sponsor a box

 The current costs of parts to build a sensor are £30.
-Anything you can give to the project is a big help, and we’ll be happy to add your name to the sponsor list (unless you’d like to remain anonymous of course).
+Anything you can give to the project is a big help, and we’ll be happy to add your name to our sponsor list (unless you’d like to remain anonymous of course).
 If you or your company sponsor at least ten sensors we’ll put your logo on the sensor page (and we’ll give you a great big thank you on Twitter and Facebook)!